industry-bigdata/industry-bigdata.github.io/index.md

 ## Time

-The course will be held bi-weekly on Mondays.
+The course will be held on Mondays.
 The first class will take place on August 25 at 04:30 pm.

 ## Topics